We created an award-winning

-As the gateway to downtown Auburndale, the City wanted the improvements to not only resolve chronic roadway flooding and improve the quality of stormwater runoff for the highly urbanized 261 acre drainage basin, but also improve overall neighborhood aesthetics and provide a pedestrian trail for recreational benefits.
-The recommended concept included the re-development of PK Avenue, from 4-lanes to 2-lanes and proposed a series of low impact design techniques, including a system of bio-retention swales, on-street pervious parking with subsurface storage, and a one acre retention pond.
+As the gateway to downtown Auburndale, the City wanted the improvements to not only resolve chronic roadway flooding and improve the quality of stormwater runoff for the highly urbanized 261-acre drainage basin but also to improve overall neighborhood aesthetics and provide a pedestrian trail for recreational benefits.
+The recommended concept included the re-development of PK Avenue, from 4-lanes to 2-lanes, and proposed a series of low impact design techniques, including a system of bio-retention swales, on-street pervious parking with subsurface storage, and a one-acre retention pond.
+Additionally, CS provided land surveying services.
 CS also helped the City obtain $1.3 million in co-operative funding from SWFWMD.

 Some unique but relevant tasks CS provided as part of this project include:

 - Land Acquisition support for 1.2-acre parcel from CSX

 - Design of a 12” water force main